 School has strong links with Ann Foxley-Johnson – Anti-Bullying Ambassador who has developed skills, knowledge and understanding around the following areas:

-We are very proud to be working so closely with F-J; Miss Pearson has joined her team - promoting and celebrating diversity across our Rotherham schools.
+We are very proud to be working so closely with Mrs Ann Foxley-Johnson (Anti-Bullying Alliance) - promoting and celebrating diversity across our Rotherham schools.

-Responsibility – We understand how our actions and words have an impact on ourselves and others.
-We know we are in charge of our own learning.
+Collaboration - we respect and value everyone around us.
+We understand our role in school, home, community and world, knowing how our actions and words have an impact on ourselves and others.

 Confidence - we understand what is right and wrong - having a voice to make a difference, making the right decisions to be a positive up-stander to all.
 We are confident in who we are as individuals, celebrating our differences and valuing what we all bring to our world.